Who this is for

 30 minutes a day

 Business development.
-Outreach, follow-ups, your content cadence.
+Outreach, follow-ups, relationship-building, content touchpoints, and next-step conversations.
 Calendar-blocked.

 Half a day, every week

 Pipeline review.
-What's moving, what's stuck, what to do next.
+What is moving, what is stuck, who needs follow-up, what proposal needs to advance, and where the next opportunity is coming from.
 Treat it like a board meeting with yourself.

 One long-form piece a quarter